This week for Wild Wednesday I have chosen the wild antirrhinhum.

 Several walks along the cliff tops or near our house in the western algarve during January, yielded the following photo opportunities.

-Why not join my weekly MEME called #WildWednesday.
 Every Wednesday I will be sharing a photograph of wild flora or fauna in my local area.
-Who will join me?
+Who will join me ?